12920/FortinetLabs/README.md

 # FortinetLabs
-Lab Configuration Files of Cisco Certified Courses Steps to Deploy Topologies in EVE-NG
+Lab Configuration Files of Fortinet Certified Courses Steps to Deploy Topologies in EVE-NG

 Pre-requisites